K4P11/GUI-for-EWBF/README.md

 # GUI for EWBF miner
 GUI for EWBF miner for monitoring (cool graphs) performance with restart capability.
+Supports now both Zcash and BitcoinZ network info.
 Monitors hashrate, temperature and power usage + shows stats for Zcash price, network hashrate and difficulty.
 Windows binary available at: https://github.com/K4P11/GUI-for-EWBF/releases.
 Add conf.txt to folder for faster start up as without it program tries to find miner directory which is highly time consuming.